anisha-11/CV/README.md

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (Oct 2022 - Feb 2023)

-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
+A 16-week intensive software development focussed on the following skills:

 - e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below:
 - OOP, TDD, MVC, DDD